 Whose responsibility is removing mould and mildew from a property?

-Mould in rental properties is caused by lack of ventilation and humidity, i.e. by the tenant’s use of the property, and is the responsibility of the tenant to prevent/control/eliminate.
-And preferably eliminate mildew immediately as it has been noticed that as mould spores can be breathed in, it and can be a real health hazard.
-Millions of mould spores bustle around in dust particles in your rental home and become active in moist, humid conditions.
+Mould in rental properties caused by lack of ventilation and humidity, i.e. by the tenant’s use of the property, is the responsibility of the tenant to prevent/control/eliminate.
+Tenants often complain of mould in bathrooms but need to take steps to reduce humidity and improve air circulation in order to prevent growth.
+And preferably eliminate mildew immediately it is noticed.
+Millions of mould spores bustle around in dust particles in your home and become active in moist, humid conditions.

 Removing mould in rental properties caused in this manner, i.e. by the tenant’s use of the property, is 100% the responsibility of the tenant.
 If mould is caused due to leaking (pipes, cracks in walls etc) – that would be the responsibility of the landlord to repair the problem and eradicate the mildew.

 As soon as you see mould starting to appear in your rental property, take steps to thoroughly clean and remove it before it starts a party! – it grows at an alarming rate, and if not completely eradicated will start growing again.

 Method of cleaning: You can wipe down/off with undiluted white distilled vinegar (a great eco-friendly solution), or spray and clean off using a solution of Jik and Water, or buy a very effective product such as Mold-Away (from supermarkets and hardware stores).

 Mould needs a couple of dynamics to thrive; high humidity and something to grow on – apparently millions of mould spores inhabit dust particles in the home and then flourish in moist, humid conditions (airborne spores grow on dust).

 So when we limit dust and dirt, we limit the potential for mould infestation.
 And obviously ventilation is also key in the defense against mould, to remove moisture from the air.